shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 This is done by Docker Deamon and the entire context is transferred to it, this is the reason we see *Sending build context to Docker Deamon 2.048KB* message.

-We could also include a *.dockerignore* command in the current working directory with the files and directories, then those files will be ignored by the deamon.
+We can also include a *.dockerignore* command in the current working directory with the files and directories, then those files will be ignored by the deamon.

    After executing each instruction, Docker commits every intermediate images and run the container with the next instruction and commits, it keeps on removing the intermediate container in the previous step to make space for the new container after reading the instructions.